brecht-d-m/orct2-statistics/README.md

 ```

 To process the data afterwards, a Python script was used.
 The data was read and transformed using the [Pandas library](http://pandas.pydata.org/) and the [Plotly library](https://plot.ly/).

+The graphs are available in separate HTML files.